Higher Education Research Data Collection

 If publishing is not the core business of an organisation but there is a distinct organisational entity devoted to commercial publication and its publications are not completely paid for or subsidised by the parent organisation or a third party, the publisher is acceptable as a commercial publisher.

-For the purposes of these specifications, Higher Education Provider (HEP) and other self-supporting HEP presses are also regarded as commercial publishers, provided that they have responsibility for the distribution of the publication, in addition to its printing.
+For the purposes of these specifications, Higher Education Provider (HEP) and other self-supporting HEP presses are also regarded as commercial publishers, provided that they have responsibility for the distribution of the publication, in addition to its publication.

 If an ISSN does not appear in the journal then one of the following is required: